 Tonight, students will participate in another tradition – the signing of the Honor Code.
 HPU is a values-based institution, and the University Honor Code signing ceremony sets the tone for academic and personal integrity, character development and the declaration of an honorable community.

-–The represent 39 different states, plus the District of Columbia; and 24 international countries.
+–They represent 43 different states, plus the District of Columbia, and 37 international countries.

-–The student traveling the farthest to attend High Point traveled 8,296 miles from Hong Kong.
-The U.S student traveling farthest traveled 2,790 miles from Seattle, Washington.
+–The student traveling the farthest to attend High Point traveled 7,672 miles from China.
+The U.S student traveling farthest traveled 4,696 miles from Hawaii.

 –There are 15 international languages spoken fluently among your peers.